 |

 This 260 Yellow Brass Wire is the finest. purest brass wire available.
 The 260 Brass alloy is used with jewelry because it closely resembles the color of real gold.
 Comes with Powdered Boric Acid which allows the brass to flow easily without causing oxidation.
 Just heat the wire very little, roll it in the powder that you place on a marver or a metal surface to add a thin powdered coating, and melt the wire in the flame.
 If you don't use the Boric Acid Powder, the brass will not flow smoothly and causes a rough, organic surface.
 With just a slight amount of the powder the brass smoothes to a rounded surface.
 (See samples below).
 Melting point is 980 degrees Fahrenheit, much lower than COE 104 glass.
 ALWAYS USE ADEQUATE VENTILATION WHEN MELTING METALS AND POWDERED BORIC ACID.
-2mm or .08 inches thick.
-2 feet: $1.99 |
+24 Ga (.020 inch) 5 feet: $1.99 |

 |